 Developer.
 Entrepreneur.
 Pianist.
 Guitarist.
 Raphael has a passion for bringing software to the masses and equipping people with the right mindset in using programming to solve real world problems.
 Aside from programming and teaching, Raphael does a lot of research and development in the academe in the field of computer science, specifically machine learning.

-Course Overview [Autogenerated] and hi, everyone.
-My name is Raphael.
-I'll by and welcome to my course reading and writing data with Ruby.
-I am currently a software developer and Pluralsight author, with courses and tutorials in the programming and machine Learning the means.
-Have you started out Ruby on Rails Stand your skills stores, adding data driven features to your application.
+Course Overview Hi everyone.
+My name is Raphael Alampay, and welcome to my course, Reading and Writing Data with Ruby.
+I am currently a software developer and a Pluralsight author, with courses and tutorials in the programming and machine‑learning domains.
+Have you started out Ruby programming and want to extend your skills storage, adding data‑driven features to your application?
 Do you need to create logical routines that process data coming from some structured information?
-Do you want to enable your application to talk to other services on the web in this course will be doing just that.
-Major topics include referencing and creating files with Ruby forcing CSV and son formatted data fetching and processing data from web services.
-By the end of this course, you'll be equipped with the fundamentals on reading, writing and parsing files from Ruby Rever Before you decide to start, you should already be familiar with basic ruby syntax, programming terminologies and, of course, the passion to learn more.
-To put things into practice, every module builds towards writing a simple application that fetches the price of Bitcoin against the US dollar from a third-party service provider and saves the data to a file for archiving purposes. and post processing.
-From here, you should be able to extend the concepts to add more data driven features to your ruby application and see if you can apply to other, more advanced ruby programming courses at Pluralsight and level up your skills.
-I'm looking forward to accompanying you in your journey towards learning more about modern ruby programming in discourse, reading and writing data with Ruby here at Pluralsight.
+Do you want to enable your application to talk to other services on the web?
+In this course, we'll be doing just that.
+Major topics include referencing and creating files with Ruby, parsing CSV and JSON‑formatted data, fetching and processing data from web services.
+By the end of this course, you'll be equipped with the fundamentals on reading, writing, and parsing files from Ruby.
+However, before you decide to start, you should already be familiar with basic Ruby syntax, programming terminologies, and of course the passion to learn more.
+To put things into practice, every module builds towards writing a simple application that fetches the price of Bitcoin against the US dollar from a third‑party service provider and saves the data to a file for archiving purposes and post processing.
+From here, you should be able to extend the concepts to add more data‑driven features to your Ruby application, and see if you can apply it to other more advanced Ruby programming courses at Pluralsight, and level up your skills.
+I'm looking forward to accompanying you in your journey towards learning more about modern Ruby programming in this course, Reading and Writing Data with Ruby, here, at Pluralsight.